WHW-HAHA/AI-Projects/README.md

 This repository showcases a few completed Deep Learning projects in Udacity Deep Learning program.
 Each project focuses on a specific neural network or an algorithm.
-* Project 1: A typical 2-layers Neural Network
+* Project 1: A typical Neural Network
-* Project 2: A Convolutional Neural Network to classify the dog breeds
+* Project 2: A Convolutional Neural Network
-* Project 3: A Recurrent Neural Network to generate random TV scripts
+* Project 3: A Recurrent Neural Network
-* Project 4: A Generative Adversarial Network to human faces
+* Project 4: A Generative Adversarial Network

 All the Neural networks were trained and verified with the data provided by Udacity.